Contents

 Some bestselling Merchize polyester apparel ideas include:

-• Kids’ Clothing: Colorful graphics on jersey t-shirts, cozy polyester pajamas, reversible hoodies, stretchy athletic shorts.
+- Kids’ Clothing: Colorful graphics on jersey t-shirts, cozy polyester pajamas, reversible hoodies, and stretchy athletic shorts.

 The customization options are endless.
 Bring your designs to life with no minimum orders.
 Use polyester’s natural stretch and Merchize’s on-demand capabilities to offer custom, comfortable clothing suited to any lifestyle and activity.